 W, which means any type of modulated or unmodulated transmission.

 0, which means no inherently useful information is sent.
 Modulation is sent, but it’s modulation useful for radiolocation, not for sending messages as a sole end goal.

 - information type.
 Here, it’s

 W, which means any type of information may be transmitted.
 This might seem to conflict with the 6th letter, but what it actually means is you can send any type of content, as long as information transmission is not the purpose of the transmission.
-I can send jumbled up pictures or random numbers, but not broadcast a TV or music program for listeners to enjoy.
+I can send jumbled up pictures or random numbers, but not broadcast a TV or music program.